yjg30737/pyqt-realtime-log-widget/README.md

 ## Method Overview
 * `setCommand(command: str)` - set the command that you want to see the log in real time.
-* started - signal emitted after command being started.
+* `started` - signal emitted after command being started.
-* updated(str) - signal emitted after log being updated. updated line as an argument.
+* `updated(str)` - signal emitted after log being updated. updated line as an argument.
+* `stopped` - signal emitted after log being stopped.
-* finished - signal emitted after command being finished
+* `finished` - signal emitted after command being finished

 ## Feature
 * You can pause/resume/stop the command